Review: ‘Aline’ (2021), starring Valérie Lemercier

 Alma wakes up to find out that the authorities have arrived and taken the animals away.
 Mozart is taken to Eli’s science observation place where Mozart’s mother is, because scientist Eli gets involved and convinces the authorities that Mozart is better off being with his mother.
 Dreamer is taken to the circus that had purchased Dreamer and has a legal right to own the lion.
 Luckily for Alma, she’s not arrested, but she’s told that she will be arrested if she tries to keep wild animals on her property again.

 But do you think this threat of arrest will stop Alma?
 Of course not.
 The rest of the movie is about her trying to find Dreamer and trying to convince Eli to give her custody of Mozart.
-Eli thinks Alma is crazy.
+Eli thinks Alma is mentally ill.
 For obvious reasons, the authorities don’t tell Alma the name of the circus that has Dreamer.
 And so, there’s a long stretch of the movie where Alma plays detective, by making phone calls and eventually taking a road trip, going from circus to circus to try to find Dreamer.

 The name of the circus that has Dreamer is Allan Elreve Circus, named after its predictably villainous owner Allan Elreve (played by Evan Buliung), who cruelly abuses the animals that he trains for the circus.
 Allan is also teaching his son Rapha (played by Rhys Slack), who’s about 10 or 11 years old, that this violent and sadistic way of training animals is the correct and only way.
 Rapha is very uncomfortable with this animal cruelty, and he feels especially protective of the young male lion that has recently been brought to the circus.